 3. DNA/Relative matches-Irish Ancestry

-Just like the Scottish ancestry, I was able to find a thread which connected me with an Irish immigrant, through an unknown cousin.
+Just like the Scottish ancestry, I was able to find a thread that connected me with an Irish immigrant, through an unknown cousin.
 This shared ancestor was a servant who came to America during the 1700s.

 This is where it changed to a Norwegian name, carried by my father’s family.
 Much of this information was confirmed with these relatives that until now, were unknown to me.
 My results from the best DNA testing kit also confirmed my Irish ancestry.